powsybl/powsybl-core/docs/tools/README.md

 | Script | [run-script](run-script.md) | Run a script (only Groovy is supported, so far) |

 Commands in the list are classified in *themes*, to help identifying their purpose.
-If your powsybl installation includes new and different implementations of itools commands, the list shown by itools will be updated accordingly.
+*Note:* If your powsybl installation includes new and different implementations of itools commands, the list shown by itools will be updated accordingly.

+Executing `itools command-name --help` will list all the arguments available for the specific command-name.

+## How to add new itools commands

+Powsybl iTools module is designed to be extensible and provides the necessary APIs to [add new commands](../tutorials/itools/howto-extend-itools.md) to the available list.